 Republics & Empires: Rome, Florence and Venice

-This faculty-led course will examine the political thought and history of Rome and the Renaissance through an experiential learning approach that takes advantage of a traditional classroom experience and a visit to Rome, Florence and Venice.
-Four class meetings before the 13-day-long study tour.
+Examine the political thought and history of Rome and the Renaissance through an experiential learning approach that takes advantage of a traditional classroom experience and a visit to Rome, Florence and Venice.
+Includes four class meetings before the 13-day-long faculty-led study tour.
 Political science, criminal justice and international studies majors are eligible to receive Farber Funding for the trip with a GPA of 3.0 or higher.